yan-luca/github-monitor/SECURITY.md

 If you discover a security vulnerability, please **do not** create a public GitHub issue.
 Instead, follow these steps:

-1. **Private Disclosure:** Send an email (see Contact) with the subject: SECURITY: `REPO-NAME`.
-Please replace `REPO-NAME` with the repository name and include a detailed description of the vulnerability on email body, including:
+1. **Private Disclosure:** Send an email (see Contact) with the subject: SECURITY: github-monitor.
+Please include a detailed description of the vulnerability on email body, including:

     * The affected component(s)